TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/40 - Matthew/Matthew 13/Matthew 13.40.md

 ---

-As therefore the tares are gathered up and burned with fire; so shall it be in the end of the world.
+As therefore the darnel weeds are gathered up and burned with fire; so will it be at the end of this age.